Anthony Leiserowitz: Early life and education

 Sometimes referred to as Tony Leiserowitz, he grew up on a farm in Michigan.
 His parents were sculptors.
 He received his undergraduate degree from Michigan State University in 1990, and then moved to Colorado with the intention of working as a ski bum.
 While there, he became interested in climate change and went to University of Oregon to study under Paul Slovic, an expert in risk perception.
 In 2003, Leiserowitz received his Ph.D. in human geography.

 Career

 He joined the faculty of Yale in 2007.
 He started to collaborate with Edward Maibach in 2008 to study people's perception of climate change.

-As of 2018, he had an appointment as a senior research scientist in the Yale School of Forestry and Environmental Studies and was director of the Yale Project on Climate Change Communication, a principal investigator at the Center for Research on Environmental Decisions at Columbia University, and a research scientist at Decision Research.
+As of 2018, he had an appointment as a senior research scientist in the Yale School of Forestry and Environmental Studies and was director of the Yale Program on Climate Change Communication, a principal investigator at the Center for Research on Environmental Decisions at Columbia University, and a research scientist at Decision Research.

 He was the recipient of the Environmental Protection Agency (EPA) 2011 Environmental Merit Award, and as of 2013, he had published approximately 100 scientific articles and book chapters on climate change beliefs, perceptions, and behaviors.

+In March 2025, peer-reviewed scientific journal Global Environmental Change published an article co-authored by Anthony Leiserowitz, John F. Marshall, CEO of Potential Energy Coalition, and other experts at Yale University.
+The research tested the effect of three climate messages across 23 countries and found that climate change messages have the potential to strengthen public support for climate action.